AvirukBasak/shsc-lang/docs/LanguageDocs.md

 end
 ```

 Note that keys can't be const marked using the map literal syntax.
-Instead it uses the [`lazy const`](#lazy-const) syntax.
+Instead it uses the [`Lazy Const`](#lazy-const) syntax.

 **Output:**
 ```